September 16, 2021

 Trenton is not a gentrified town.
 It has developed gradually over the years, and is a real place where real people live and work.

 Otter Springs Park and Campground is a local attraction that draws people from all over this part of the state.
 It is a 636 acre privately owned park and campground.

-One of the main attractions at the park is Otter Springs, a natural spring with a flow of 10 million gallons of pure water each day at an average temperature ov 73 degrees.
+One of the main attractions at the park is Otter Springs itself, a natural spring with a flow of 10 million gallons of pure water each day at an average temperature of 73 degrees.

 The spring forms a large clear pool and a stream that flows into the Suwannee River.
 People enjoy hiking, camping, bird watching and swimming.